How to Pay Your Student Loans Without Actually Paying Them

 2) “Student loans exploit children by luring them with the promise of non-existent careers into borrowing inconceivable sums.
 The system is broken; defaulting counts as civil disobedience.”

-If you’re partial to the first of these arguments, then you should stop reading this immediately and go hang out in your bathtub full of gold-plated caviar (or whatever it is you people do), but if you’re listing towards the latter position, then it only stands to reason that you should get out of your student loan debt as quickly and painlessly as possible.
+If you’re partial to the first of these arguments, then you should stop reading this immediately and go hang out in your bathtub full of gold-plated caviar (or whatever it is you people do), but if you’re listing toward the latter position, then it only stands to reason that you should get out of your student loan debt as quickly and painlessly as possible.
 And there are actually ways to do that.
 Check it out:

 (Note: Most of this stuff only works if you have public student loans furnished through the federal government.
 If you’ve got loans from private lenders, then I’m sorry, but you’re pretty much doomed to wander the earth in ashes and sackcloth.
 Look me up and I’ll buy you a drink, you poor bastard.)